altaga/GHOcard/README.md

           "image": "ipfs://bafybeiglg7vxq5g5bz5rlzyuum6lsho57gmnk3cqisdi55b3scbmps7hni/visaPhysical.png"
           }

-  - La lectura de una tarjeta VISA y Mastercard son diferentes a nivel de codigo.
+  - Reading a VISA and Mastercard card are different at the code level.

     - Card Metadata: { "trait_type": "kind", "value": "visa" }
     - [Read NFC Card Code](./GHOcard/src/components/readCard.js)

-  - Revision de los tokens disponibles en la tarjeta.
+  - Review of the tokens available on the card.
     - Card Metadata: { "trait_type": "tokens", "value": [ "GHO" ] }

-  - A nivel de Front End nos permite realizar una personalizacion de la tarjeta y mejorar la experiencia de usuario.
+  - At the Front End level it allows us to personalize the card and improve the user experience.

     <img src="https://i.ibb.co/DCcNhgp/image.png">

-- POS Payment:
+- Point of Sale Payment:
-  - Para realizar los pagos mediante NFC del contrato debemos relizar una llamada a nuestra API de pagos, ya que esta esta combinada con la interfaz de Stripe para poder realizar pagos TradFi esta se realiza en cloud mediante una AWS Lambda.
+  - To make payments through NFC of the contract we must make a call to our payment API, since this is combined with the Stripe interface to be able to make TradFi payments, this is done in the cloud through an AWS Lambda.
     - [AWS Lambda Code](./AWS_Lambda/index.mjs)
     - [POS API Call Code](./GHOcard/src/screens/payment/payment.js)

 # Progressive Web DApp:

-Nuestra aplicacion web powered by [ConnectKit](https://github.com/family/connectkit) permite una interfaz sencilla para realizar el mint de las tarjetas virtuales y a su vez poder agregarles o quitarles saldo, segun nuestras necesidades.
+Our Webapp powered by [ConnectKit](https://github.com/family/connectkit) allows a simple interface to mint virtual cards and at the same time be able to add or remove balance from them, according to our needs.

 URL: https://ghocard.vercel.app/